 Qualitative Risk Analysis

-This is done at risk-level.
+This is done at the risk-level.
 The probability of occurrence and impact of all the risks is analyzed.
-The main purpose here is as we cannot do a complete analysis on every risk on that risk register as we need huge resources and more time; hence, we filter out as many as possible here for further analysis.
+The main purpose here is not to do a complete analysis on every risk on that risk register as we need huge resources and more time; hence, we filter out as many as possible here for further analysis.

 - Interviewing, Delphi Technique